 For over 50 years, the Transplant Surgery Division and the Charles O. Strickler Transplant Center at the University of Virginia has been saving the lives of Virginians and beyond through organ transplantation.
 As the only comprehensive transplant center in Virginia, UVA is dedicated to excellence in transplant and innovative scientific discovery.
+We are especially focused on finding a cure for Type 1 Diabetes, developing therapies for hepatitis C, hepatocellular carcinoma, and liver cancer, and supporting successful transplants.
 We are committed to embracing patients and families in a collaborative partnership, striving to inspire hope in the people we care for.

 At the University of Virginia we believe in a patient-centric approach.
 The research we do in our laboratories advance the science of transplantation.
 These advances result in better outcomes for patients in need of transplantation.